I was born in Preston and grew up in Lancashire. Here I am practising my detective skills at an early age!

 You’ll also find me organising book events, reviewing children’s books for The Week Junior, and chairing events everywhere from the London Book Fair to the Hay Festival, YALC to Waterstones Piccadilly.

-You can also find more of my writing in several short story anthologies – Mystery & Mayhem, Winter Magic, Quest and the forthcoming Make More Noise.
+You can also find more of my writing in several short story anthologies – Mystery & Mayhem, Winter Magic, Quest and Make More Noise.
 In 2017 I was selected as one of the Aarhus 39 – a selection of the best children’s and YA writers from all over Europe, aged 40 and under.
 I’m represented by Louise Lamont at LBA Books.

 My all-time favourite book is I Capture the Castle by Dodie Smith.
 Apart from books and writing, I love art galleries, drinking tea, wearing cosy jumpers, going for long windswept walks, black and white films, red shoes and of course, cake.